 The PNIF meter is a non-invasive device that assesses the maximum flow rate at which air flows through the nose (peak nasal inspiratory flow rate).
-The patient holds a mask over their nose and mouth and inhales maximally (sniffs) through their nose.
+The participant

 The NV1 Rhinospirometer is a non-invasive device that measures volumes of air passing through each nostril separately, for calculation of the nasal partitioning ratio (NPR).
-The patient breathes into two nosepieces connected to tubes attached to the device.
+The participant breathes into two nosepieces connected to tubes attached to the device.

-Further details Interventions:
+Further details on Interventions: Septoplasty

 Septoplasty with or without reduction of the contralateral inferior turbinate.
 Returning the deviated septum to the midline and addressing an enlarged inferior turbinate corrects the anatomical cause of nasal obstruction.